 The University Catalog not only enables prospective students and others to learn about Nicholls, but it also states University policies, requirements, regulations, and procedures.
 This Catalog represents a flexible program of the current curricula, educational plans, offerings, and requirements which may be altered by the University from time to time to carry out academic purposes and objectives.
 The University reserves the right to change any provision, offering, or requirement at any time within the student’s period of study at the university.
 Rules and regulations of this Catalog supersede those stated in previous bulletins.

 The University expects all students to obey the law, to show respect for and obedience to properly constituted authority, to fulfill contractual obligations, and to maintain absolute integrity and a high standard of individual honor in academic work.
 It also expects from its students a higher standard of conduct than the minimum required to avoid disciplinary action.
-The program’s discipline is administered by the Office of Student Life in accordance with the Code of Student Conduct, copies of which are provided to new students at Orientation.
+The program’s discipline is administered by the Office of Student Life in accordance with the Student Policy and Procedure Manual, copies of which are provided to new students at Orientation.